crappylime/places-backend/Readme.md

 # Business Search Backend Service

-This is a backend service built with Express that provides APIs for business search.
+This is a backend service built with Express that provides API for business search.
 The service utilizes the external API to fetch data on businesses, and returns the results in a standardized format.

 ## **Technologies Used**